ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Fetching the latest keying material can happen before the old, stored one expires.

 * Renewing the current keying material can happen before it expires.

+* Moved up the discussion on misalignment of group keying material.

 * Revised size of integer for building AEAD nonces for group rekeying.